-To protect the link BA along the shortest-path of the important flow XY, B requires an RLFA repair tunnel to D and hence a directed LDP session from B to D. The operator does not like these dynamically established multi-hop LDP sessions and would seek to eliminate them.
+To protect the link BA along the shortest-path of the important flow XY, B requires a Remote LFA (RLFA, [RFC7490]) repair tunnel to D and hence a targeted LDP session from B to D. Typically, network operators prefer avoiding these dynamically established multi-hop LDP sessions in order to reduce the number of protocols running in the network and hence simplify network operations.